Deepak7-new/Flutter_Internationalisation/README.md

 # test_app

 A Flutter application which uses intl_translation for translating text in app on locale change.
-I have created widget "Trans", which translates the test given to it on locale change and also gives support for plural and gender.
+I have created widget "Trans", which translates the text given to it on locale change and also gives support for plural and gender.

 ## Getting Started
 To run this app :